The most basic of litter boxes is a litter box or litter tray that is uncovered, closely followed by much the same thing but with a cover or lid.

 The dust from some litters can cause problems for asthmatic cats in an enclosed box.

-The very best thing for a cat and the litter box is simply keeping it clean, scooping at least once daily but definitely more often if possible and emptying and washing the litter box regularly.
+The very best thing for a cat and the litter box is simply keeping the litter box clean, scooping at least once daily but definitely more often if possible.
+Empty the litter box and wash the litter box regularly.

 How To Look After A Litter Box?